The End of Public Phone Booths

 The system is LinkNYC, run by a consortium including Qualcomm and Titan.
 The Wi-Fi range is to be about 50 meters supporting up to 250 connected devices.

 In late 2014 there were about 8,400 pay phones in the city.
-The project is hoped to install about 10,000 of these communication kiosks or "Links", each about 9.5 feet tall and less than a foot wide.
+The project is hoped to install about 10,000 of these communication kiosks or "Links", each about 9.5 feet tall and less than a foot thick.

 West End Avenue at West 101st Street